kyeung2/example-spring-boot-2.x-service/README.md

 # example-spring-boot-2.x-service
-creating a simple Spring-boot 2.X service to compare with different frameworks
+A simple Spring-boot 2.X service to compare with different frameworks

-A simple service with one endpoint GET /books.
+A single endpoint which retrieves data from a Mongo DB

 `curl -X GET http://localhost:8080/books`